Finding teacher work-life balance is hard.

 A teacher’s work is never done, right?

-The issue is, with “work” being on the computer, there is no definitive “endpoint”.
+The issue is, with “work” being on the computer (especially if you are teaching virtually), there is no definitive “endpoint”.

 Work starts when you powerup and ends when you power down.